Cameraegg Compare logoCameraegg

 Do the Ace Pro and Alpha 7R VI have in-body image stabilization?

-Ace Pro does not have IBIS, while alpha 7R VI has in-body image stabilization.
+Ace Pro uses FlowState electronic stabilization (electronic), while Alpha 7R VI has in-body image stabilization.

 Which shoots faster bursts — the Ace Pro or the Alpha 7R VI?